Joanne Burrows, SC, Ph.D.

 In addition to her work on campus, Sister Joanne is a highly respected leader in the Dubuque area and in the higher education community.
 She is on the Executive Board of the Greater Dubuque Development Corporation, of which she is past chair.
 Sister Joanne sits on the Board for Opening Doors, which operates the Maria House and Teresa Shelter in Dubuque, she has also served on the executive board of the Dubuque Area Chamber of Commerce, and was campaign chair for the United Way.

 Sister Joanne is very involved as a professional in the field of higher education.
 She is a trustee for the College of Mount St. Joseph, as well as a trustee for the Higher Learning Commission, a regional accrediting agency for the North Central 19-state region.
-She is also a board member for the Iowa Association of Independent Colleges and Universities, the Iowa College Foundation, the President's Committee of the Midwest Collegiate Conference chair, and Iowa Campus Compact, of which she is also chair.
+She is also a board member for the Iowa Association of Independent Colleges and Universities, the Iowa College Foundation, the President’s Committee of the Midwest Collegiate Conference chair, and past-chair of Iowa Campus Compact.

 Prior to joining the Clarke University community, Sister Joanne served in many capacities at institutions of higher education throughout the country.
 Previous experiences include chief academic officer and academic dean; chair of the Department of Educational Leadership, Administration and Foundations; coordinator of a distance doctoral program in higher education leadership; assistant professor of higher education; assistant academic dean; and assistant dean of students and director of residence life.